avacio/VeggieVengeance/README.md

     	- updated to include optional controls for player 2
     - can view this in any fight by clicking 'H'

-- External Integration: Include integration of one or more external tools or libraries (physical simulation (PhysX, Bullet, ODE, etc Ö), game engines, or alternatives)
+- External Integration: Include integration of one or more external tools or libraries (physical simulation (PhysX, Bullet, ODE, etc ‚Ä¶), game engines, or alternatives)
 	- freeType library for text rendering

 - Advanced Graphics: Implementation of one or more advanced graphics features including visual effects (Particle Systems, 2.5D(3D) lighting, 2D dynamic shadows) and/or advanced 2D geometric modifications (2D deformations, rigged/skinned motion)